Projects

 Funding: John Templeton Foundation

-Early-life access to green space and child cardiometabolic outcomes (2021 - present)
+Early-life access to green space and child cardiometabolic outcomes (2021 - 2023)

 As part of the LifeCycle project, this study aims to explore how access to green space in early childhood is associated with later child cardiometabolic outcomes (i.e., BMI/obesity and blood pressure).
 Although some studies have suggested that access to green space is associated with lower rates of obesity and high blood pressure in children, the evidence is mixed.
 We aim to assess this question in two UK birth cohorts (ALSPAC) and Born in Bradford), using a structured life course approach.
 This might sound a bit intimidating, but it is just a method to explore how repeated exposures (in this case, access to green space) are associated with a later outcome - e.g., whether there is a critical period, sensitive period, accumulative of risk, etc.